bismuthfoundation/Awesome-Bismuth/Videos.md

 * How to sync your node using the latest Bismuth snapshot
   https://www.youtube.com/watch?v=RQfBeZTgFZo

-* How to create/ import a Bismuth address using the Tornado Bismuth Wallet https://www.youtube.com/watch?time_continue=7&v=EzrPu9xbDsU
+* How to create/ import a Bismuth address (Tornado Bismuth Wallet) https://www.youtube.com/watch?time_continue=7&v=EzrPu9xbDsU